 Cuyahoga County | $625,000 Settlement

-The physician-patient was required to undergo surgery for removal of a benign tumor on his adrenal gland.
-Preoperative testing revealed the tumor was a rare pheochromocytoma, which can cause volatile effects on the production of hormones, and necessitates preoperative precautions.
+The physician-patient was required to undergo surgery for the removal of a benign tumor on his adrenal gland.
+Preoperative testing revealed the tumor was a rare pheochromocytoma, which can cause volatile effects on the production of hormones and necessitates preoperative precautions.
 The preoperative testing was overlooked, and the physician-patient suffered a severe hypertensive crisis as anesthesia was being administered.
-Surgery was aborted but the physician-patient had suffered neurologic injury and cognitive deficits affecting his ability to continue practicing medicine.
-Defendants unsuccessfully argued that the standard of care did not require preoperative precautions, but physicians on the staff of that hospital had published about the necessity of such precautions.
-Confidential settlement.
+Surgery was aborted, but the physician-patient had suffered a neurologic injury and cognitive deficits affecting his ability to continue practicing medicine.
+The defendants unsuccessfully argued that the standard of care did not require preoperative precautions, but physicians on the staff of that hospital had published about the necessity of such precautions.
+There was a confidential settlement.